 Sandwich ELISA, Double Antibody

-This immunoassay kit allows for the in vitro quantitative determination of Human HMGB1 concentrations in serum plasma and other biological fluids.
+This ELISA kit allows for the in vitro quantitative determination of Human HMGB1 concentrations in serum plasma and other biological fluids.

 Matrices listed below were spiked with certain level of Human HMGB1 and the recovery rates were calculated by comparing the measured value to the expected amount of Human HMGB1 in samples.